Anyland is a sandbox universe for VR & desktop (see Steam page), and scripts follow a straightforward syntax of

 When triggered then turn on, play fire

-To do something when the trigger action ends, use "When trigger let go".
+To do something when the trigger action ends, use "When trigger let go" (which also covers leg movement trigger-stopping).

 Alternatively, if you want a non-held object to react on press, see "When grabbed".